I’m going to imagine you have just gone to the fridge to get yourself a tasty cheese snack, only to discover that the brie has turned brown!

 If you prefer to keep the brie in a container, ensure the box or bowl is completely dry.

-It should be thawed in the refrigerator prior to use.
+It should be thawed in the refrigerator before use.

 Prolonged exposure to air may also cause some discoloration.